transient-haskell/axiom/README.md

 ============
 The JS program compiled with GHCJS is sent to the browser, then it opens a websockets connection.
 Then  the most useful primitive is `atRemote` wich execute his argument in the server and return the result back to the client  (or viceversa, see below).
 The communication transport the variables necessary for executing the computation remotely.
 There is no explicit serialization neither communication.
 All is done implicitly.

 `atRemote` can be executed inside itself, so a computation can jump from server to client and back.
 So a browser can be controlled by the server or the other way aroud.
 But the execution starts in the browser.
-There is very little data to transport to execute remotely.
-In the other side, streaming  and reactivity in both directions is included with no additional considerations with `atRemote` and other primitives.
-Isn't awesome?
+Only the variable values already computed are transported to execute remotely.
+In the other side, streaming  and reactivity in both directions is included since `atRemote` and other primitives are reactive (see the [transient tutorial](https://github.com/transient-haskell/transient/wiki/Transient-tutorial)).

 In the other side, there is an experimental template editor to generate static HTML templates.
 The server can execute a rest route and bring the corresponding page template and the JS code to the browser, so web crawlers can find something to read.
 Also in Axiom everithing compose algebraically with standard applicative, alternative and monoidal operators, and  also monadically: